Lily Thomas

-Lily Thomas (1927 – 10 December 2019) was an Indian lawyer who initiated improvement and change to existing laws by filing petitions in India's highest court and regional courts.
-Thomas' petitions resulted in changes to laws to prevent convicted politicians getting elected, the addition of a new marriage law and protections for parliamentarians.
-Thomas was hailed most notably for petitioning to amend the Representation of the People Act.
+Lily Isabel Thomas (5 March 1928 – 10 December 2019) was an Indian lawyer who initiated improvement and change to existing laws by filing petitions in the Supreme Court of India and regional courts.
+Her petitions resulted in changes to laws to prevent convicted politicians getting elected, the addition of a new marriage law and protections for parliamentarians.
+She was hailed most notably for petitioning to amend the Representation of the People Act, 1951.

 Early life

-Lily hailed from Kottayam and grew up in Trivandrum.
-She had joined Madras High Court in 1955, under which she studied the LLM course which was completed in 1959.
-Thomas belongs to the first generation of women lawyers in India and she was the first woman to complete the LLM course from Madras University.
+Lily hailed from Kottayam and grew up in Thiruvananthapuram.
+She had joined Madras High Court in 1955, under which she studied the LL.M. course which was completed in 1959.
+Lily belongs to the first generation of women lawyers in India and she was the first woman to complete the LL.M. course from the University of Madras.

 After obtaining a law degree from Madras University, she started her practice in the Madras High Court.
-She was the first lady in India to qualify for an LLM degree.
+She was the first lady in India to qualify for an LL.M. degree.
 In 1960, she moved to Delhi to do a Ph.D. but discovered that she was not really cut out for academia.
 "I realised that I was not competent to do research," she admitted, "so I started practising in the Supreme Court".

-Lily was once senior most woman lawyer in the Supreme Court when she had joined it in 1960.
+Lily was once senior most woman lawyer in the Supreme Court of India, when she had joined it in 1960.